Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/MyMomentumresult.md

-**Three years ago**, I dipped my toes into the exciting world of **momentum investing** 📈.
+**Three years ago**, I came across the exciting world of **momentum investing** 📈.
 It began as a casual exploration—playing with strategies on Smallcase and testing index funds like the Nifty 200 Momentum 30.
 I was hooked, fascinated by the idea that stocks on an upward swing could lead me to profits.I always wondered how people made these statergies.

 ---